 According to Drop Labs, people are buying credit card numbers online, then loading those same numbers into Apple Pay, in essence making themselves a handy fake credit card without going to the trouble of making a physical fake.
 And it’s not a small problem: Drop Labs claims that for some issuers, fraud levels are as high as 6% (meaning $6 of every $100 spent is fraudulent).
 That’s bad even when compared to regular credit cards, whose fraud rate averages out at less than 1%.

 Remote Payment/Contact-full Payments: Remote payment covers payments that take place either via a mobile web browser or a resident smartphone application, in which the mobilephone is used as a device to authenticate personal information stored remotely.
 SMS, STK, USSD, MPOS & POS, ATM, URL Email, are also under this umbrellas Remote payment solutions also can be used for transactions such as face-to-face and vending machine transactions.

-Mobile devices have changed business and everyday life and the way financial transactions of all types are made.
-A newer opportunity is emerging for service providers and merchants—the use of a mobile phone as a mobile wallet.
-Considering the success of mobile content services such as ringtones, games and other applications, it is becoming visible and getting obvious that consumers are willing to utilize mobile phones for payment purposes.
-Mobile phones are providing an unprecedented opportunity for expansion of financial activity in developing countries where the number of phone users can exceed the number of those having bank accounts especially Africa and some Asian countries
+Mobile devices have changed business, everyday life, and the way financial transactions of all types are made.
+A newer opportunity is emerging for service providers and merchants: the use of a mobile phone as a mobile wallet.
+Considering the success of mobile content services such as ringtones, games, and other applications, it is becoming obvious that consumers are willing to utilize mobile phones for payment purposes.
+Mobile phones are providing an unprecedented opportunity for the expansion of financial activity in developing countries where the number of phone users can exceed the number of those having bank accounts, especially in Africa and some Asian countries.